-Chemical sampling and analysis of surface water in 2018 was primarily conducted by the Virginia Department of Environmental Quality (DEQ) as part of their state-wide surface water quality sampling program.
+Chemical sampling and analysis of surface water in 2019 was primarily conducted by the Virginia Department of Environ-mental Quality (DEQ) as part of their state-wide surface water quality sampling program.

-In 2018, DEQ collected samples from 14 sites and conducted 106 analyses of nitrogen and phosphorous each from the watersheds of Loudoun County (some watershed boundaries extend beyond the County's boundaries).
+In 2019, DEQ collected samples from 10 sites and conducted 54 analyses of nitrogen and phosphorous each from the watersheds of Loudoun County (some watershed boundaries extend beyond the County's boundaries).
 Nutrient enrichment has been identified as a major cause of the reported stream impairments nationwide and can lead to low dissolved oxygen, fish kills, shifts in flora and fauna and blooms of nuisance algae.
-Figure 14 illustrates the results of sampling by DEQ for nitrogen and phosphorus in the surface waters from the watersheds of Loudoun County during 2018.
-Note that in 2018 there was a spike on May 22 on Sand Branch just south of Dulles Airport (1ASAN000.34) of 17.9 mg/l nitrogen which was typically close to 2 mg/l.
-This is more than 25 time the criteria value.
-This may be related to the one measurement for 2018 on 9/6/2018 at the discharge from Superior Concrete - Dulles Outfall 001 (VAG110094-001) where the nitrogen level was 7.5 mg/l about 1,800 feet upstream of DEQ Station 1ASAN000.34.
+Figure 14 illustrates the results of sampling by DEQ for nitrogen and phosphorus in the surface waters from the watersheds of Loudoun County during 2019.